 Auckland needs to replicate overseas construction techniques, and be able to use alternative and newly launched products with ease.
-The aim is to bring the cost of construction and housing down.
+The aim is to bring the cost of construction down.

-Adopting these new approaches, however, requires our legislative, testing and accreditation mechanisms, such as the New Zealand Building Code, to be flexible, less costly and highly responsive.
+Adopting these new approaches, however, requires our legislative, testing and accreditation mechanisms, such as the New Zealand Building Code, to be flexible, less costly and more responsive.

 It also requires our building industry to be adaptable, well-coordinated and equipped with sufficient expertise to be able to move away from bespoke houses built largely on-site.

 - making it easier to source affordable building materials without compromising quality

 - helping the industry readily adopt modular building techniques or other faster ways of construction

 - amalgamating land parcels to allow for at-scale development